Outlier detection in state-space models using mean-shift penalisation: Method

+and the $L_0$ penalty term counts the number of timepoints flagged as outlying.
+The tuning parameter $\lambda$ controls the strength of the penalty.

-Regarding the log-likelihood, note that it now depends on both $\btheta$ and the shift parameters $\bGamma_n$.
-Three main differences occur in the robustified log-likelihood of equation \eqref{eq:l_r} compared to the classical log-likelihood in equation \eqref{eq:l_c}.
-First, we subtract the shift parameter $\bgamma_t$ from the error term $\bvarepsilon_{t}$ due to its addition in the observation equation of the SSM; see equation \eqref{eq:mean_shift}.
-Secondly, we pre-multiply the term $\log|\bS_{t|t-1}|$ in the log-likelihood with the indicator function $1_{\{\bgamma_t = \mathbf 0\}}$, which equals one for clean timepoints (and zero otherwise).
-The presence of the $\log|\bS_{t|t-1}|$ term when $\by_t$ is outlying would unfairly penalise the estimates of the error variances $\bSigma_v$ and $\bSigma_w$; the addition of the indicator function corrects for this.
-Thirdly, the dependence of $\bvarepsilon_t$ and $\bS_{t|t-1}$ on $\bGamma_{t-1}$ is manifested by setting the Kalman gain in equation \eqref{eq:kalman_2} to $\mathbf 0$ if $\by_t$ is an outlier, using
+The loss function in \eqref{eq:l_r} is equivalent to the negative log-likelihood of the SSM in \eqref{eq:mean_shift}, with two modifications to ensure that outlier influence is completely removed.
+The first modification is that we pre-multiply the term $\log|\bS_{t|t-1}|$ by the indicator function $1_{\{\bgamma_t = \mathbf 0\}}$, which equals one for clean timepoints (and zero otherwise).
+Without this indicator function, the presence of the $\log|\bS_{t|t-1}|$ term when $\by_t$ is outlying would unfairly penalise the estimates of the error variances $\bSigma_v$ and $\bSigma_w$.
+The second modification is that $\bvarepsilon_t$ and $\bS_{t|t-1}$ depend on $\bGamma_{t-1}$; we induce this dependence by setting the Kalman gain in equation \eqref{eq:kalman_2} to $\mathbf 0$ if $\by_t$ is an outlier, using

-Setting the Kalman gain to zero for outlying timepoints is analogous to the way the Kalman filter handles missing values.
-The state estimate $\bx_{t|t}$ is no longer updated using the outlying time point $\by_t$ but instead relies solely on the update from the previous timepoint $\bx_{t|t-1}$, as if $\by_t$ was missing.
-Furthermore, the outlier $\by_t$ does not lead to a decrease in the state variance; instead it remains unchanged: $\bP_{t|t} = \bP_{t|t-1}$; see equation \eqref{eq:kalman_4} for $\bK_t = {\bf 0}$.
+The modified $\bK_t$ not only causes the state estimate $\bx_{t|t}$ to no longer use information from an outlying $\by_t$ when updating, but also causes the state variance $\bP_{t|t}$ to not decrease and instead remain unchanged: $\bP_{t|t} = \bP_{t|t-1}$.
+A comparison of how the second modification affects the standard Kalman recursions is presented in Table A1 in the supplementary material.
+In summary, both modifications to the negative log-likelihood of the SSM in \eqref{eq:mean_shift} use indicator functions to ensure the complete removal of the influence of outliers.

+In fact, using indicator functions to ensure complete removal of the influence of outliers, \eqref{eq:l_r} corresponds to the \textit{observed-data} negative log-likelihood of the classical SSM as a function of $\btheta$, whereby the log-likelihood sums over only the `non-missing' observations, i.e. those where $\bgamma_t = \mathbf 0$.
+See \citet[Section 5.4]{Kitagawa1996} for a detailed discussion on log-likelihoods with missing observations in linear Gaussian SSMs.
+Unlike regular missing observations, the outlying timepoints where $\bgamma_t \neq \mathbf 0$ are, however, not known in advance and need to be detected during the estimation procedure.